Attention (as Discrete-Time Markov) Chains: Attention as a Discrete-Time Markov Chain

 \subsection{$\lambda_2$ Weighting}

 The mixing time of a DTMC into its steady state is mathematically tied with its 2\textsuperscript{nd} largest eigenvalue $\lambda_2$ \citep{deeper_pagerank}.
-Since DTMCs with randomly sampled transition probabilities tend to have extremely small $\lambda_2$ with little to no metastable states (see supplementary), we hypothesize that larger values are statistically correlated with the amount of important information captured by the attention matrix.
+Intuitively, larger $\lambda_2$ values correspond to more stable metastable states, indicating that more important information is captured by the attention matrix.
+Indeed, DTMCs with randomly sampled transition probabilities tend to have very small $\lambda_2$ (see \Cref{sec:bouncing_consol}).

 To this end, instead of simply averaging attention matrices over the head dimension (\Cref{sec:existing_ops}), we instead propose to perform weighted averaging over the heads using their $\lambda_2$ values.
-We show this weighting scheme results in better downstream task performance (see \Cref{sec:flux_segmentation} and supplementary material).
+We show this weighting scheme results in better downstream task performance (see \Cref{sec:flux_segmentation} and \Cref{sec:lambda_masking}).